AndrewZhang126/AndrewZhang126.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master's student at the University of Washington studying computer science with an interest in the intersection of **human-computer interaction** and **applied machine learning**.
-My research is focused on creating more powerful interfaces for **data visualizations**, specifically in improving their **accessibility** for people with vision impairments using screen-readers.
-Further, I am exploring the inclusion of interactivity within static visualizations in academic documents for better **scholarly communication**.
+My research is focused on creating more powerful interfaces for **data visualizations**, specifically in improving their **accessibility** for people with vision impairments using screen-readers and within toolits for **scholarly documents**.

 I have been a **teaching assistant** at the University of Washington for numerous courses, including introductory programming, data structures and algorithms, probability and statistics, and data visualizations.
 I was a **software engineering intern at The Walt Disney Company**, where I built an anomlay detection model for third party users through spectral clustering.
 As a **software engineering intern at Splunk**, I built an internal website to search for GitLab CI/CD pipelines for Splunk Enterprise builds and releases.